danmacnish/cartoonify/README.md

 - Requirements:
     * Python 2.7*
 - install dependencies using `pip install -r requirements_desktop.txt` from the `cartoonify` subdirectory.
-- run app from command line using `python run.py`
+- run app from command line using `python run.py`.
-- you will be asked if you want to download the cartoon dataset (~5GB) and tensorflow model (~100MB).
-Select yes.
+- Select 'yes' when asked to download the cartoon dataset (~5GB) and tensorflow model (~100MB).
-- close the app using cntrl-C once the downloads have finished.
+- close the app using ctrl-C once the downloads have finished.
 - start the app again using `cartoonify`.
 - You will be prompted to enter the filepath to an image for processing.
 Enter the absolute filepath surrounded by double quotes.